 During your dental office visit, your dentist may create a dental treatment plan that may be different from what your dental plan covers.
 It is your choice whether or not you decide to go ahead with the recommended treatment.

-It is recommended not to make your dental treatment decisions based solely on what your plan covers.
+It is recommended to avoid making your dental treatment decisions based solely on what your plan covers.
 If you agree to have the treatment, it's your responsibility to pay for the portion that your insurance will not cover.

 Once more your oral health will determine how often you need an x-ray.
 If you have not had any cavities or any other problems for a couple of years, an x-ray won’t be required at every appointment.
 However, with a less stable dental situation, your dentist may wish to monitor your progress with frequent x-rays.